top of page

 • Activity 2, for advanced students: West Virginia sent more people per capita to Vietnam than any other state.
 Maybe you know a Vietnam veteran who would be willing to talk with you.
 Show that veteran Richard Currey’s passages about Vietnam.
 Ask them if his account matches their experience, then ask if you can talk with them about their experience for a school paper.
 Be respectful if they do not want to talk about it.

-• Mary Lee Settle says recorded history is incomplete, because “the voiceless have no voice in it.”
-She aimed to give them a voice, she said, to put faces on our history.
+6. Mary Lee Settle says recorded history is not complete, because “the voiceless have no voice in it.”
+She aimed to give them a voice, she said, to put faces on West Virginia history, tracing back to the British Isles.
 An example: Johnny Church, the main character of Prisons, a young man who defies his father to join Cromwell’s army, in 1641, rebelling against the English King.
 “Prisons” is the first book in a five-book series, The Beulah Quintet, about West Virginia.
 In later books, Johnny’s descendants end up in West Virginia coal mines.

-• Activity 1: Listen to the whole Mary Lee Settle program, reading along on the script.
-Describe two other characters Mary Lee “gave a voice.”
+Activity 1: Listen to the whole Mary Lee Settle program, reading along on the script.
+Describe two characters Mary Lee “gave a voice.”
 Would people like these be mentioned in most history books?
-Discuss the way their stories weave with the history of West Virginia at the time.
+Discuss the way these "voiceless" people's stories weave with the history of West Virginia at the time.

-• Activity 2: Think of two events in West Virginia history.
+Activity 2: Think of two events in West Virginia history.
 For each event, list three possible characters for a story set during that event.
-Example:
+They don't need to be the main characters or prominent people.

 Read and Try